The Garments

 The kapota & bekishe

-The frock coat for Shabbos and Yom Tov, cut to the correct length and line in a fine, deep-black cloth.
+The frock coat for Shabbos and Yom Tov, cut to the correct length and line in a fine, deep-black fabric.

 № II